huma-engineering/huma-docs/README.md

 ### Authenticate to GitHub Packages.

-To authenticate by adding your personal access token to your `~/.npmrc` file, edit the `~/.npmrc` file for your project to include the following 2 lines, replacing `GITHUB_TOKEN` with your personal access token.
-Create a new `~/.npmrc` file if one doesn't exist.
+To authenticate by adding your personal access token to your `.npmrc` file, edit the `.npmrc` file for your project to include the following 2 lines, replacing `GITHUB_TOKEN` with your personal access token.
+Create a new `.npmrc` file if one doesn't exist.

 ```
 //npm.pkg.github.com/:_authToken=GITHUB_TOKEN